REGISTRATION IS OPEN FOR OUR 5-DAY ONLINE PARTNER'S BETRAYAL TRAUMA INTENSIVE PROGRAM

 No, you do not.
 You are, however, entitled to know the truth about your relationship and the person with whom you have chosen to share your life.
 A therapist can help you prepare a formal disclosure.
 This is an important step, even when your partner has “told you everything,” because information previously revealed can often be incomplete.
 The decision to participate in a formal disclosure is entirely yours.
 It is recommended that the disclosure process be facilitated with the help of a mental health professional.

-A formal disclosure is a therapy session during which the addict reveals to his/her partner information about their addictive behavior.
+A formal disclosure is a therapy session during which the addict reveals information to their partner about their addictive behavior.
 It includes such factual details as types of sexual behaviors, frequency, locations, money spent, people at risk, lies told, and secrets kept.
 There is a protocol to guide this process, and therapists work diligently with recovering addicts to ensure the most complete and accurate disclosure possible.
 If you decide to participate in a formal disclosure, you will be asked to attend several individual “prep” sessions both before and after the disclosure.
 The formal disclosure can be very powerful in rebuilding trust and healing in the relationship.

 When deception has been profound, you may have little faith in the truthfulness of the information provided in the formal disclosure.
-In these circumstances, a polygraph can be
+In these circumstances, a polygraph can be incorporated into this process.
+Polygraphs are sometimes integrated as part of the formal disclosure and can be helpful in rebuilding trust for partners of sexual addicts.

 How do I decide to stay in this relationship?